jjc385/6A/README.md

 ## About this branch

-### Branch info
-Branch: deployed-2016fall-vB
-vB-2016-2
-Version "B" of lab manuals
-As deployed to some sections in fall 2016

-#### About versions A and B
-Version "A" is more or less the old version (before 2016) of the lab manuals, with slight modifications
-Version "B" is a more radically modified version, starting with Alec and Jared in 2016.

-It has so far (in 2016 and early 2017) been the plan to implement both versions A and B in different lab sections, in order to compare efficacy of the two versions

 ### ChangeLog
 * Overhauled bicep lab (exp 6)
 * Fixed bash compile script and added a Windows script